New Handheld Scanner Can "Distinguish Hemp From Cannabis"

 With the principle of their method proven, the research group is now hoping to collaborate with industry players who could help to mass-produce a version of this hemp scanner.

-Dmitry Kurouski, an assistant professor of biochemistry and biophysics at Texas A&M, and the lead author of the new study, has said that he believes mass production could feasibly start .
+Dmitry Kurouski, an assistant professor of biochemistry and biophysics at Texas A&M, and the lead author of the new study, has said that he believes mass production could feasibly start within the next two or three years.

 In addition to being a useful tool for law enforcement, the study done by Kurouski’s team also indicated that Raman spectroscopy could be a helpful tool for hemp cultivators, who might wish to monitor their crop’s THC levels while they are still growing, to avoid cultivating any high-THC ‘hot hemp’ that cannot legally be sold or processed.

-“These results suggest that RS [Raman spectroscopy] can be used for quantitative prediction of the THCA content in intact plant materials,” the researchers wrote .
+“These results suggest that RS [Raman spectroscopy] can be used for quantitative prediction of the THCA content in intact plant materials,” the researchers wrote in the study.
 “However, more experimental work is needed at this point to determine the accuracy and the range of THCA prediction.
 This work is currently in progress in our laboratory.”

 Early tests also showed promise at distinguishing between different strains of cannabis and hemp, with one statistical model able to correctly assign 84 out of the 86 spectra taken to their correct classifications.